TFerhan/img_processing/README.md

 ## Documentation

-For detailed information about the implementation, usage, and credits, please refer to the rapport.pdf file in this repository.
+For detailed information about the implementation, usage, and credits, please refer to the report.pdf file in this repository.

 ## Contributing